QuangBuiCP/BatchForCP/readme.md

 D:\BatchFile>
 ```

-**If you don't know how to go to the location that you want to isntall,
+**If you don't know how to go to the location that you want to install,
 you can [see this blog](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu)**

 After you're done, type in `git clone https://github.com/QuangBuiYT/BatchForCP.git`.
 It should be like this: